abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 ## Ajahn Yatiko • June 2013

-Due to our past *kamma*, we have found ourselves in a Buddhist community with harmony and good feelings, and most importantly, we have teachings that are encouraging us in the practice and leading us to truth and peace.
+Due to our past kamma, we have found ourselves in a Buddhist community with harmony and good feelings, and most importantly, we have teachings that are encouraging us in the practice and leading us to truth and peace.
 We have the space and time to practice and relatively good